Fabulous Lives of Bollywood Wives

-Fabulous Lives of Bollywood Wives is an Indian reality television series.
+Fabulous Lives vs Bollywood Wives (formerly Fabulous Lives of Bollywood Wives) is an Indian reality television series.
 The show focuses on the personal and professional lives of Neelam Kothari, Maheep Kapoor, Bhavna Pandey and Seema Kiran Sajdeh (formerly known as Seema Khan), wives of Bollywood actors Samir Soni, Sanjay Kapoor, Chunky Pandey and Sohail Khan (divorced) respectively.
 The series debuted on 27 November 2020 on Netflix.
 A second season premiered on 2 September 2022.

+The third season which was renamed Fabulous Lives vs Bollywood Wives was released on 18 October 2024, where it also focuses on the lives of Riddhima Kapoor Sahni, Shalini Passi, and Kalyani Saha Chawla who joins the original cast.

 Production

-Development

 The idea of creating a reality series similar on the lines of Real Housewives, originated in 2018.